La Chorrera, Panama

 La Chorrera ([la tʃoˈreɾa]) is a city and municipality in central Panama, located about 30 km south-west of Panama City.
-Is the capital of the province of Panamá Oeste and one of the larger cities in the country and is fond of the phrase "La Bella, Enamoradora y Querendona, La Gran Chorrera", reportedly as a tribute to its beautiful women, kind people, and happy nightlife.
+It is the capital of the province of Panamá Oeste and one of the larger cities in the country and is fond of the phrase "La Bella, Enamoradora y Querendona, La Gran Chorrera", reportedly as a tribute to its beautiful women, kind people, and happy nightlife.

 La Chorrera is renowned for its international fair and famous as being the home of Bollo and Chicheme.
-It's the home of San Francisco F.C., Mariano Rivera (five-time World Series champion with the New York Yankees), Vicente Mosquera (former World Boxing Champion), and José Luis Garcés.
+It is the home of San Francisco F.C., Mariano Rivera (five-time World Series champion with the New York Yankees), Vicente Mosquera (former World Boxing Champion), and José Luis Garcés.

 Geography and climate

 La Chorrera has a warm tropical climate with heavy seasonal rains in the months of May to November, leading to extensive grasslands that favor the raising of cattle and to a lesser extent pigs.

 The fertile lands yield good crops of pineapple, rice, coffee, oranges, cassava, beans and sugar cane.
 Approximately 2% of the country's lumber comes from this district.